Book Now

 Overall, while the risk of altitude sickness during a helicopter ride to Everest Base Camp is relatively low, it's still important to be aware of the possibility and take the necessary precautions to ensure a safe and enjoyable experience.

-What is the Difference between a Shared Helicopter and a Private Helicopter?
+What is the difference between a shared helicopter and a private helicopter?

-What is a shared Helicopter Tour?
+What is a shared helicopter tour?

 In a shared helicopter, multiple individuals or groups who have booked the same tour share the helicopter.
 The helicopter's capacity is typically divided among the passengers, and each person has a designated seat.
 The cost of the tour is shared among the participants, making it a more cost-effective option compared to a private helicopter.
+The difference is that in a shared helicopter, there are either 5 passengers or 2 passengers, and the cost is split, and in the case of 5 passengers, the helicopter doesn't land.
+The cost must be split among two passengers for landing at Kalapatthar.

 Advantages of Sharing a Helicopter.